 - Bully Stoppers

-- Report racism or religious discrimination in schools

 - Kids Helpline

-- ReachOut Australia

 - Lifeline

 - Bullying.
 No way!

 - Student Wellbeing Hub

-- eSafety Commissioner
+- Office of the eSafety Commissioner

 - Australian Student Wellbeing Framework

 EVALUATION

 This policy will be reviewed every two (2) years, or earlier as required, following analysis of school data on reported incidents of, and responses to bullying to ensure that the policy remains up to date, practical and effective.